 Statement of Issue

-In order to maximize the efficiency and effectiveness of the hazardous waste compliance monitoring and enforcement program, certain procedural modifications must be made which will promote the most productive use of the program's limited resources.
+In order to maximize the efficiency and effectiveness of the hazardous waste compliance monitoring and enforcement program, certain procedural modifications must be made that will promote the most productive use of the program's limited resources.
 The procedural changes include focusing inspection scope, simplifying inspection reports, integrating reports and enforcement documents, and offering expedited settlements.

 Statement of Policy

 Compliance evaluation inspections (CEIs) will focus on identifying the most significant violations; however, all violations detected will be addressed.
 The inspection objective will focus on finding circumstances that may cause serious harm to the environment or human health because of the mismanagement of hazardous waste.
 Upon identification of such circumstances, the inspector will assess and document the potential violations involved.
 The inspection will not be driven by checklists; however, checklists may be used as inspection tools.
-Conditions or circumstances that are judged not to pose a serious threat to human health or the environment will be assessed, included in the inspection findings, and the inspector will advise facility operators to correct any minor deficiencies or secondary violations that may be noted, either at the time of the inspection or through follow up correspondence (i.e. compliance assistance and informal enforcement.)
+Conditions or circumstances that are judged not to pose a serious threat to human health or the environment will be assessed, included in the inspection findings, and the inspector will advise facility operators to correct any minor deficiencies or secondary violations that may be noted, either at the time of the inspection or through follow up correspondence (i.e., compliance assistance and informal enforcement.)
 A full-scale detailed inspection, inclusive of all aspects of hazardous waste management activities, may be conducted when circumstances warrant such approach.

 Both formal and informal enforcement actions may be taken as a result of the same inspection, if applicable.
 Significant or serious noncompliance will result in a formal enforcement action, and secondary and minor violations will result in an informal enforcement action, even if both violation types are detected as a result of a single inspection.
 Upon approval of the CEI report, the inspector will:

 - Send copies of the CEI report and related correspondence to facilities